pja66/Pollards-Rho-Algorithom/README.md

 # Pollards-Rho-Algorithom
-I implmented the Pollard's Rho algorthim for testing wether large numbers have factors.
+I implementation the Pollard's Rho algorthim for testing weather large numbers have factors.